angshu-min-js/votingapp/README.md

 ```
 This would clean your workspace and scaffolds the angular-fullstack application

-3. Let’s create start the mongoDB and create the data directory
+3. Let’s create & start the mongoDB and also create the data directory

 ```
 $ mkdir data && echo 'mongod --bind_ip=$IP --dbpath=data --nojournal --rest "$@"' > mongod && chmod a+x mongod && ./mongod